edmundchong/Inventor/Touchscreen arena/Rat Daily Instructions/README.md

 1. Results graphs are not showing up in rat daily
    - Check the data exists on the local rig computer for that animal.
 If there is a results folder, check inside that it is not empty.
 If it is empty, the data did not get recorded for that day
    - If the data exists locally, check that it has been copied to ceph.
 Common issues if data is not on ceph: 1.
 Ceph has been logged out or 2.
 Robocopy got interrupted.
 In either case, make sure ceph is logged back in and re-run robocopy
-   - The data has not been processed yet.
+   - The data has not been processed yet (also usually happens if ceph logged out).
 If the above issues have been addressed, check if the processed data exists in **Z:\Edmund\Data\Touchscreen_pSWM\processed\events\v12\big_df**.
 If not, enter the secret 172 computer and right click on **run_autoproc**.
 This will run the processing in ~10mins (note that the command line will be empty for the first 5mins of running it)
 2. Animal shows a sudden decline in trial number
     - Check the tracking on the rig, and the condition of the rig itself (decline can happen because animal is poorly tracked, milk isn't being dispensed, some other errors etc)
     - Other causes may be temporary stressors in the day (ie building works).
 If this is the case, the behaviour usually recovers in a few days, but tracking / rig problems usually cause a more consistent decline in trials